English

 • Chemical and Thermal Resistance: These properties ensure that the base material can withstand harsh environments and exposure to various chemicals without degrading.

-The selection of base materials significantly impacts the manufacturing process and the quality of the final product.
+The selection of base materials has a significant impact on the manufacturing process and the quality of the final product.
 Understanding the properties and applications of these materials helps manufacturers make informed decisions that enhance product performance and durability.

-When selecting materials for overmolding, manufacturers consider several factors, such as compatibility with the base material, desired properties of the final product, and environmental conditions the product will face.
+When selecting materials for overmolding, manufacturers consider several factors, including compatibility with the base material, the desired properties of the final product, and the environmental conditions the product will encounter.
 Here, we delve into some popular materials used for overmolding and their advantages.

 Thermoplastic Elastomers (TPEs) are a primary choice for overmolding due to their versatility and excellent bonding properties.
 TPEs combine the mechanical properties of thermosets with the processing advantages of thermoplastics: